-where $d_\mathrm{thick}$ is the thickness of the converter, and $x$ denotes the conversion depth with $x=0$ corresponding to the surface on the pair-tracker side. $p_\mathrm{conv}(x;d_\mathrm{thick})$ represents the probability density for a photon to convert at depth $x$ in the converter, following
+where $d_\mathrm{thick}$ is the thickness of the converter, and $x$ denotes the conversion depth, with $x=0$ corresponding to the outer surface (see \figref{fig:pairspectrometer} for the definition).
+The term $p_\mathrm{conv}(x;d_\mathrm{thick})$ represents the probability density for a photon to convert at depth $x$ within the converter, following:

 where $\ell_\mathrm{mean}$ is the mean free path of \SI{52.8}{MeV} photons in the converter.
-The second term in \eqref{eq:EfficiencyPhysicalProcess}, $p_\mathrm{peak}(x)$, is the probability for a photon converted at $x$ to be observed in the \SI{52.8}{MeV} peak, which is independent of $d_\mathrm{thick}$.
-If one neglects the contribution of $p_\mathrm{peak}(x)$, the conversion probability increases with the converter thickness, scaling as $1-\exp\left(-\frac{d_\mathrm{thick}}{\ell_\mathrm{mean}}\right)$.
-However, as discussed in \secref{sec:EfficiencySimulation}, the efficiency is also lost by energy leakage of ionized particles, which predominantly originates from bremsstrahlung photons that escape the converter without detection.
-Such leakage becomes larger as the electron--positron pairs travel longer path length inside the converter.
-Furthermore, the energy required for the pair to exit the converter and be successfully measured by the pair-tracker increases with the depth of the conversion point.
+The second term in \eqref{eq:EfficiencyPhysicalProcess}, $p_\mathrm{peak}(x)$, is the probability that a photon converted at depth $x$ is observed within the \SI{52.8}{MeV} peak; this probability is independent of $d_\mathrm{thick}$.
+If the dependence of $p_\mathrm{peak}(x)$ is neglected, the conversion probability simply increases with the converter thickness, scaling as $1-\exp(-d_\mathrm{thick}/\ell_\mathrm{mean})$.
+However, as discussed in \secref{sec:EfficiencySimulation}, the efficiency is also limited by energy leakage from the converter, which predominantly originates from bremsstrahlung photons that escape the converter without detection.
+Such leakage increases as the $e^+e^-$ pairs travel a longer path length inside the material.
+Furthermore, the energy required for the pair to exit the converter and be successfully measured by the pair-tracker increases with the conversion depth $x$.
 Consequently, $p_\mathrm{peak}(x)$ is a decreasing function of $x$.
-This effect can be observed in \figref{fig:EnergySpectrum_ConversionDepth}, which compares the reconstructed signal $E_\gamma$ spectra for conversions that occur near the surface and deeper within the converter.
-It can be seen that the spectrum corresponding to deep conversions exhibits a small \SI{52.8}{MeV} peak, thus implying a small $p_\mathrm{peak}(x)$.
+This effect is illustrated in \figref{fig:EnergySpectrum_ConversionDepth}, which compares the reconstructed $E_\gamma$ spectra for conversions occurring near the outer and inner surfaces of the converter.
+The spectrum corresponding to deeper conversions exhibits a smaller \SI{52.8}{MeV} peak, implying a reduction in $p_\mathrm{peak}(x)$.